Home

 3. Everflow sees that a TID has been received in the call, and knows that the Click has already been recorded

-4. The Everflow server returns the TID as the response as well as set’s a First Party Cookie with the TID
+4. The Everflow server returns the TID as the response and sets a First Party Cookie with the TID

 Tracking Conversions